PhoeniXxCode/ShrutiBaviskar/README.md

 - 👋 Hi, I’m @ShrutiBaviskar
-- 👀  first year computer science student|
+-      first year computer science student|
 -      aspring forensic engineer|
 -      passionate about coding , and sketching
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 ShrutiBaviskar/ShrutiBaviskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.